stephyraju/comic-character-dashboard/README.md

 ### Credit
 ##### Content

-All the contents in the website is written by the developer.
+All the text contents in the website is written by the developer.

 ##### Source